2.6.13 Reason 7 - necessary commitments of self-support

 The phrase 'special circumstances of the case' is not defined in the CSA Act.
 The Family Court has held that 'it is intended to emphasise that the facts of the case must establish something which is special or out of the ordinary' (Gyselman and Gyselman (1992) FLC 92-279).

-One of the objects of the CSA Act is that the level of financial support provided by parents for their children should be determined according to their capacity to provide financial support, and, in particular, that parents with like capacity should provide like amounts of support (CSA Act section 4(2)(a)).
+One of the objects of the CSA Act is that the level of financial support provided by parents for their children should be determined according to their capacity to provide financial support, and, in particular, that parents with similar capacity should provide similar amounts of support (section 4(2)(a)).

 A parent must show that there is something special or unusual about their case.
 The mere fact that a parent's expenses exceed their income is unlikely to amount to a special circumstance.